Authors: Dr. Jean-Paul Rodrigue and Dr. Brian Slack

 Even if rail transportation services were primarily developed for national economies, globalization is having significant impacts on rail freight systems.
 These impacts are scale specific:

 - At the micro scale, extended metropolitan regions reveal a specialization of rail traffic as well as a transfer of certain types of commodities from the rail network to the fluvial and road network systems.
 Railways servicing ports increasingly tend to focus on container movements.
 This strategy followed by rail transport operators allows, on the one hand, an increase in the delivery of goods and, on the other hand, the establishment of door-to-door services through a better distribution of goods among different transport modes.

 - At the meso scale, the railway transportation network is influenced by the growing integration between rail and maritime transport systems with a concentration of investments in shaping rail corridors.
 Rail transportation has thus become the extension of maritime supply chains.

 Rail freight services are also facing the challenge of improving their reliability, which leads to a fragmentation of the types of services being offered.
-For conventional rail freight markets such as coal, grain, forest products, or chemicals, the priority has consistently been the provision of high capacity and low-cost forms of transportation.
+For conventional rail freight markets such as coal, grain, forest products, or chemicals, the priority has consistently been providing high-capacity and low-cost forms of transportation.
 However, these services were unreliable but could be easily accommodated by stockpiling, a strategy common in the resource sector (e.g. power plants, grain elevators).
 An emerging freight market for rail mostly concerns intermodal services that require a much higher level of reliability, similar to what is expected in trucking.
-Commercial changes such as large volumes of retail import containerized cargo and just in time manufacturing require high reliability levels to support the related supply chains.
+Commercial changes such as large volumes of retail import containerized cargo, and just-in-time manufacturing requires high-reliability levels to support the related supply chains.